CWALabs/SkyCMS/AWS/README.md

 # SkyCMS AWS CloudFormation Deployment

 This folder contains the CloudFormation template to deploy SkyCMS Editor and Publisher on AWS using ECS Fargate, S3 (blob storage), EFS (SQLite persistence), and an Application Load Balancer (ALB) with host-based routing.
+It also creates two CloudFront distributions (one per app) that provide automatic TLS-enabled domains that work out-of-the-box without any DNS configuration.
 The template creates a new VPC (two public subnets, optional private subnets + NAT).

 ## Features